JuliaHealth/CloToP.jl/README.md

 ## How to Cite

-If you use this package please acknowledge us by citing our [paper](https://zenodo.org/records/11048224).
+If you use this tool, please acknowledge us by citing our [paper](https://zenodo.org/records/11048224).

 ## Contributors